abraham-ephrem/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - Changes the file permissions of 'hello' to be similar to 'olleh'.
 11-directories_permissions - Adds execution permission to the current dir and all sub dirs.
 12-directory_permissions - Creates a directory with custom permissions.
+13-change_group - Changes the group owner of the file 'school'.